So what’s my favorite sorrel recipe then?

 Are you looking for another recipe to use sorrel in?

 Then also check out my Belgian eels in green sauce, also known as paling in ‘t groen in Flemish.
-Another yummy classic fish dish!
+Another yummy classic fish dish and a family favorite as well!

 Enjoy this salmon recipe!